Leave this site

 It analyses key facial features and generates a biometric template of these features.
 It then compares them against the biometric template of known faces in a database, generating possible matches.

-Cheshire Constabulary uses the following two types of Facial Recognition: Technology Retrospective Facial Recognition (RFR) and Operator Initiated Facial Recognition (OIFR).
+Cheshire Constabulary uses Technology Retrospective Facial Recognition (RFR)

-Cheshire Constabulary currently utilises Police National Database (PND) facial recognition technology and NeoFace technology provided by NEC software solutions.
+Cheshire Constabulary currently utilises Police National Database (PND) facial recognition technology.

 RFR technology is used to identify a suspect efficiently and effectively.
 When a suspect of a crime remains unknown, RFR will be used.